 - Redesign your work area to be more ergonomic and accommodating.

 - Take frequent breaks, stretch, breathe, rotate all your joints to improve circulation and move areas of stagnation.

 - Use support pillows for your low-back, neck, shoulders, and between your knees when you are in a side-lying position.

 - To encourage good posture when seated, try sitting on a birthing ball.

-- Prevention include keeping your neck and back out of drafts, especially if your acupuncturist identifies cold lodged in your channels.
+- Prevention includes keeping your neck and back out of drafts, especially if your acupuncturist identifies cold lodged in your channels.

 - Regular gentle exercise (with the permission of your doctor or midwife), such as prenatal yoga or warm water aerobics, may be helpful in stretching and strengthening back muscles.

-- Maternity girdles or support belts are useful to some women.
+- Maternity girdles or support belts are useful to some.